ansible/django-ansible-base/docs/organizations.md

 * `users` – A many to many relationship to the user model (defined by the `AUTH_USER_MODEL` setting),
 * `teams` – A many to many relationship to the team model (defined by the `ANSIBLE_BASE_TEAM_MODEL` setting),

-for the list of remaining fields see `ansible_base.models.common.CommonModel`.
+for the list of remaining fields see `ansible_base.common.models.common.CommonModel`.

 The user and the team models will receive an additional field named `organizations`, that references related organizations of a respective model.